danburonline/oddball-paradigm/problem_2/README.md

 - [x] Implement a REST/GraphQL API (any language) in order to enable CRUD operations and test functionality:
   - [x] List feature 2 for all subjects
   - [x] Get feature 1 for subject 52
-  - [x] Edit all features for subject 11 to 1
+  - [x] Edit all features for subjects 11 to 1
 - [x] Demonstrate the usage of HTTP responses with codes: 200, 404, 500
 - [x] Describe the steps on how you want to deploy your application
 - [x] What do you consider relevant factors for the design of a scalable API design?
 (1 or 2 sentences)